 When we have completed drafting our Ottershaw Neighbourhood Plan there will be a phase of approximately 10 months where our plan will be subjected to regulatory examination, consultation and revision.
 At the end of this process the Runnymede Planning Authority will publish it for comment and vote by all Ottershaw residents, organisations and businesses.
 Our plan will only succeed if we achieve over 50% approval.
 Our target date for referendum is May 2023.

-The relationship between our Ottershaw Neighbourhood Plan and the Runnymede Local Plan
+The relationship between our Ottershaw Neighbourhood Plan and the Runnymede Council's Local Plan

-Neighbourhood Plans are mainly concerned with planning policy and they must also be complementary to the Local Plan.
-Runnymede’s Local Plan may also include projects to improve particular aspects of our neighbourhood.
+Neighbourhood Plans are mainly concerned with planning policy and they must also be complementary to existing Local Plans.
+Runnymede’s Local Plans may also include projects to improve particular aspects of our neighbourhood.

 Taking part in the writing of the Ottershaw Neighbourhood Plan will ensure you have a say in the future use of land and buildings in our neighbourhood.

-The Council’s current Local Plan 2030 and those aspects particular to Ottershaw can be viewed on the Runnymede Borough Council website.
+The Council’s current Local Plan and those aspects particular to Ottershaw can be viewed on the